 Black Girl (1966)

 This devastatingly powerful drama depicts a heartbreaking portrait of a young woman named Diouana (Mbissine Thérèse Diop) who moves from Dakar, Senegal to the South of France, where she begins work as a maid for a bourgeois couple.
 Rather than the luxury lifestyle she was expecting, she is harshly treated by her new employers and this unsurprisingly ends in tragic circumstances.
 This first feature from Senegalese writer turned director Ousmane Sembène is considered to be one of the first internationally acclaimed movies to be made by an African filmmaker.
-In just 65 short minutes, Black Girl tells an incredibly haunting story that explores racism and the impact of post-colonialism.
+In just 65 short minutes, Black Girl tells an incredibly haunting story that explores racism and the ever-lasting impact of colonialism.

 Fireworks Wednesday (2006)